Starting Backgrounds

 Possessions:

-Special: You can play an inspiring ballad that uplifts any friendly creatures that can hear and understand you.
+Inspire: You can play an inspiring ballad that uplifts any friendly creatures that can hear and understand you.
 Roll against the risk that you can’t capture the muse.
 As long as you succeed, this counts as a setup action for as long as you keep playing.
 Your music can also counter the effects of magical songs and poetry.

 23. Acrobat